Why does PPFC use eggshell calcium instead of ground bone in their products?

 How long will the PPFC fresh/frozen food stay fresh in the refrigerator or freezer?

 Our products have been tested at a licensed lab for shelf life and shown to stay fresh for 3-4 days in a refrigerator kept between 37-40 degrees.
 Frozen products will stay fresh in the freezer for about 6 months.
 All frozen food should first be thawed in a refrigerator and not at room temperature.

 Why did you choose to make cooked food versus raw?

 There is much debate about raw diets versus cooked.
 We personally enjoyed cooking and weighed the positive and negatives of both diets.
 We felt a cooked diet was nutritional for dogs and provided a safer handling protocol.

-Why did you choose a plastic container?
+Why did you choose a plastic container for your Frozen Food?

 We took careful consideration of available packaging options for our products.
 We chose a clear see-through container so that customers could see the product that they were purchasing.
 We wanted a container that was recyclable, freezable and microwaveable.
 Dog owners can reuse our containers after washing for food storage or recycle them.
 The bags we reviewed did not guarantee to meet our three requirements for packaging but we will continue to monitor the packaging options that may best serve the needs of our clients, product freshness, products nutritional value, and environment.
 We chose a 12 oz. size as it is similar to a commercial can and consumers would be familiar with this portion.
 You may easily re-seal the container if you need to use smaller portions and it will keep fresh, making it more advantageous than a can.
 We are very interested in hearing from you about any improvements we can make to our product packaging.